TioTony/Getting_Started_With_Terraform_and_Nutanix/README.md

 ## How to use these files
 1. Login to the CentoOS VM that was created
-2. ?
-CD to some directory?
+    - ssh nutanix@<IP address>
+    - Password is "nutanix/4u"
+2. cd /home/nutanix/Getting_Started_With_Terraform_and_Nutanix
+3. Edit the main.tf and change the "prefix_for_created_entities = " entry to your initials
-3. At the command prompt run 'terraform init'.
-This will download the provider to your machine.
+4. At the command prompt run 'terraform init'.
-4. Run 'terrform plan'
+5. Run 'terrform plan'
-    It should list a bunch of stuff with this at the end:

-    Plan: 3 to add, 0 to change, 0 to destroy.

-4. Run 'terraform apply -auto-approve'
+6. Run 'terraform apply -auto-approve'
-    Sit back and watch everything get built in Prism Central.
-    In Prism Central:
-        Compute & Storage -> Images: Look for the "Terraform-CentOS7" image Comptue & Storage -> VMs: Look for "terraform-vm".
-The console login is user:root password: nutanix/4u

 NOTE: There may be a time gap between the time all items are built in Prism Central and the time Terraform thinks it is done.
     Give it a while, it will eventually figure it out.
 This can take as long as 30 minutes.

-5. Run 'terraform destroy -auto-approve' and everthing created by Terraform will be removed.
+6. To clean up, run 'terraform destroy -auto-approve' and everthing created by Terraform will be removed.
-    Reconfirm by looking for the entities in Prism Central and they should no longer be present:
-        Compute & Storage -> Images: Look for the "Terraform-CentOS7" image Comptue & Storage -> VMs: Look for "terraform-vm".
-    This should run much faster than the "apply".

 Nice work!
 The examples in the github repo are a great next step now that you have the basics figured out.